mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 ## ESP Data Byte alignment {#sec-byte-align}

 SCHC operates on bits, while protocols like ESP expect payloads to be aligned to byte boundaries (8-bit alignment).
 To ensure this, we apply a padding by appending the SCHC_padding bits and the SCHC_padding_len.
 SCHC_padding_len is encoded over 3 bits to encode the values 0-7.
-SCHC_padding are randomy generated.
+SCHC_padding is randomly generated.
 Let's call the complementing bits, the bits that are needed to have a byte boundary.
-If the complementing bits are less or equal to 2 bits, the padding will result in adding an extra byte.
+If the complementing bits are less than or equal to 2 bits, the padding will result in adding an extra byte.

 ## Clear Text ESP Compression (CTEC) {#sec-ctec}